Adam, Where Are You?

 In summary, then, there is mutual serving in marriage.
 But the roles of husband and wife are not identical.
 The husband is to be the head, the leader.

-- He should lead out in the pursuit of his own personal relation with God.
+He should lead out in the pursuit of his own personal relationship with God.

 When a man has the grace of humility and courage to do these things, the power of Christ is exalted and the heart of his wife rejoices and his children will rise up and call him blessed.